 newport project studio

-This studio is run as an intensive studio with 2 full days of contact hours through 7 weeks.
-The students will be immersed in the community, having an opportunity to take all lessons at the Community Hub allowing the students to experience the area in depth.
-The studio is open to all built environment disciplines with assessment strategies adapted to allow skill development and evaluation based on their future role as peacemakers.
+In a period of 7 weeks the students were immersed in the Newport community, having an opportunity to take all lessons at the Community Hub, which allowed the students to experience Newport area in depth.
+The studio was open to all built environment disciplines with assessment strategies adapted to allow skill development and evaluation based on their future roles as placemakers.

-Students will work collaboratively in small groups to plan, design and implement strategies for community engagement.
-Then, their designs will reflect and respond to the community perceptions gathered during this engagement.
-Each group will be expected to manage their budget, safety and policies of the Newport area.
+Students worked collaboratively in small groups to plan, design and implement strategies for community engagement.
+In turn, designs were driven by the need to reflect and respond to community perceptions gathered during the engagement activities.
+Groups were required to manage a real budget, safety and policies of the Newport area.

 How does this studio match PlaceAgency Objectives?

-This studio will create an opportunity for students to work closely with the local community.
-They will learn how to make a connection with the stakeholders, how to collect data from them, and how to engage the community in their design process.
-They will also explore how to design a space that includes the needs of all community members.
-They will be trained on moving away from the role of designer, and become facilitators.
+The studio created an opportunity for students to work closely with the local community.
+Students learned how to approach stakeholders, how to collect data from them, and how to engage the community thoughtfully and playfully in their design process.
+They explored the challenges of how to design a space that includes the needs of all community members.
+Students were encouraged to adopt the role of facilitator rather than designer.

 Activities – Studio Outline